blueneogeo/xtend-onyx/README.md

 		.from(Address.Data)
 		.where [ street == 'Busystreet' && houseNr >= 20 ]

+The @OnyxJoin annotation also lets you use join selectors in queries.
+For example, given an Address class with a relationship *occupants* of type Person, and each Person entity having a firstName, you can do this:

+	db
+		.from(Address.Data)
+		.where [ occuptants_firstName == 'Jason' ]

 ## Order

 Lets you change the order of the returned entities.